Memory optimized virtual machine sizes

 The Ev4 and Esv4-series runs on 2nd Generation Intel® Xeon® Platinum 8272CL (Cascade Lake) processors in a hyper-threaded configuration, are ideal for various memory-intensive enterprise applications and feature up to 504 GiB of RAM.
 It features the Intel® Turbo Boost Technology 2.0, Intel® Hyper-Threading Technology and Intel® Advanced Vector Extensions 512 (Intel AVX-512).
 The Ev4 and Esv4-series do not include a local temp disk.
 For more information, refer to Azure VM sizes with no local temp disk.

 The Edv4 and Edsv4-series runs on 2nd Generation Intel® Xeon® Platinum 8272CL (Cascade Lake) processors, ideal for extremely large databases or other applications that benefit from high vCPU counts and large amounts of memory.
 Additionally, these VM sizes include fast, larger local SSD storage for applications that benefit from low latency, high-speed local storage.
-It features a sustained all core Turbo clock speed of 3.4 GHz, Intel® Turbo Boost Technology 2.0, Intel® Hyper-Threading Technology and Intel® Advanced Vector Extensions 512 (Intel AVX-512).
+It features an all core Turbo clock speed of 3.4 GHz, Intel® Turbo Boost Technology 2.0, Intel® Hyper-Threading Technology and Intel® Advanced Vector Extensions 512 (Intel AVX-512).

 The M-series offers a high vCPU count (up to 128 vCPUs) and a large amount of memory (up to 3.8 TiB).
 It's also ideal for extremely large databases or other applications that benefit from high vCPU counts and large amounts of memory.